agenkit/GHost/README.md

 **GHost** is your ad hoc collection of workstations and servers in a single PC.

-Although fairly involved to setup, it's a one-off where you might learn a little about a lot of things.
+Although fairly involved to setup, it's a one-off; and you might learn a little about a lot of things.
 The end result is easy to maintain (including migration to any new hardware), and likely to be much more convenient to use than any regular workstation.
 The feature set is nearly limitless provided your hardware can accommodate it.

 ```mermaid